 Her: Golden curls, with the front locks of a hair a smooth silky wave around her face.
 Her cheeks a bit red from the January temperatures.
 Her lips large, but her eyes larger.
-Her eyes were blue, not like the frost of Chicago, but the exotic frost of Antartica or Alaska.
-Her smile was large, and there was plenty of it as she offered to each passing stranger, man or woman, showered or not, cold or not.
+Her eyes were blue, not like the frost of Chicago, but the exotic frost of Antartica.
+Her smile was large, and there was plenty of it as she offered it to each passing stranger, man or woman, showered or not, cold or not.
 She smiled like she would never run out of a reason to.

 They passed each other on the wide sidewalk.
-She smiled at him as she did all fellow pedestrians.
+She smiled at him as she did with all fellow pedestrians.
 He looked away as soon as he saw her…and then dared to look back again.
 Her eyes were so blue, and yet he felt nothing but warmth.
 They crossed paths.
 They continued on their path.
 And then the young man stopped.
 He turned around.
 He hurried towards her, jogging just passed her so as not to scare her when he spoke up.
 He stopped and so did she: